Coping Skills For Teens: How To Handle Difficult Emotions

 What are the 5 types of coping strategies?

-What are 10 coping skills?
+What are the 5 positive coping skills?

-What are the 7 coping strategies?
+What is the 54321 coping technique?

-What are the 5 types of coping strategies for anxiety?
+What are 3 coping strategies for anxiety?

 How to deal with overthinking?